prwoolley/ATM_par_rchip_paper/README.md

 "par_rchip_gc.dmso.py" prepares data for plotting PAR signal against RChIP and GC content

 "par_rchip_gc.atmi.py" same as above, but for ATMi treated cells.

-Figures 5 and 6 are found on "AT_paper.Swish_analysis.rmd"